 IAP Scientists Develop a New Land Surface Model to Monitor Global River Water Environment

 Climate change and human activities, including heat emission, nitrogen (N) emission, and water management are altering the hydrothermal condition and N transport in the soil and river systems, thereby affecting the global nitrogen cycle and water environment.
-"We need to assess the impacts of these human activities on global river temperature and riverine N transport," said Prof. XIE Zhenghui with the Institute of Atmospheric Physics at the Chinese Academy of Sciences, "because quantitative assessment can not only improve our understanding of the material and energy cycle that occur in response to anthropogenic disturbances, but also contribute to protecting river ecosystems."
+"We need to assess the impacts of these human activities on global river temperature and riverine N transport," said Prof. XIE Zhenghui with the Institute of Atmospheric Physics at the Chinese Academy of Sciences, "because quantitative assessment can not only improve our understanding of the material and energy cycle that occur in response to anthropogenic disturbances, but also contribute to protection of river ecosystems."

 Xie and his collaborators from the Chinese Academy of Sciences incorporated the schemes of riverine dissolved inorganic nitrogen (DIN) transport, river water temperature, and human activity into a land surface model, and thus developed a land surface model CAS-LSM.
 They applied the model to explore the impacts of climate change and anthropogenic disturbances on global river temperature and DIN transport.